Innovation to Incubation

 With funding from the Dave Thomas Foundation for Adoption, experts working in policy, practice, research, and philanthropy settings met to discuss data on foster care children including time to permanency and their health and well-being.
 In addition, key gaps in the research were discussed and potential policy solutions were highlighted to achieve more timely permanence.
 Potential directions for a consensus study were discussed.
 For more information, contact Natacha Blain at email@example.com.

 Social Justice and Health Equity

 As a follow up to several sessions at the board meeting of the Board on Children, Youth, and Families, a series of NAM Perspectives papers are in development, addressing social justice and health equity from multiple disciplinary perspectives.
-The series is planned for release in May 2016.

 Video: Social Justice and Health Equity across the Life Course, May 2015 Meeting